 Mathematics equips us with many of the skills required for life, learning and work.
 Understanding the part that mathematics plays in almost all aspects of life is crucial.
 This reinforces the need for mathematics to play an integral part in lifelong learning and be appreciated for the richness it brings.

-Advanced Higher Maths, offered in S6 is vital for anybody wanting to study any mathematical subject at University eg Engineering, Physics or Accountancy.
+Advanced Higher Maths, offered in S6, is vital for anybody wanting to study any mathematical subject at University, such as Engineering, Physics or Accountancy.